 The holiday season is upon us!
 For many small businesses, this is the busiest time of the year for sales and shipping.
 How busy?
 So busy that UPS reports having delivered more than 32 million packages each day during the 2019 holiday season.
 This year, with 68% of Americans expressing concerns about their health and the safety of in-person shopping, the effect of Coronavirus on online shopping remains to be seen.
 But it seems safe to bet that more people will be shopping online than ever before.
 In fact, so far, almost half of Americans say they plan on doing more shopping online this year.

-In today’s world, consumers are accustomed to inexpensive and fast shipping, which means making a holiday shipping plan is essential.
-But how do you prepare for such a busy season as a business owner?
-What are your best shipping options?
+What’s more, online shoppers are now fully accustomed to inexpensive and fast shipping, so making a holiday shipping plan is essential if you want to keep up.
+But how do you prepare for such a busy season?
+As a business owner, what are your best shipping options?
 And how do you get the best rates to make your customers happy and compete in a space with Amazon and other two-day shipping providers?

 Table of Contents